dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-database-casing-consistency`

-compare Manifest and Catalog to ensure DB and Schemas have the same casing.
+Compare manifest and catalog to ensure DB and Schemas have the same casing.

 #### Arguments